 The dumbbell squeeze press primarily targets the pectoralis major, which is the largest muscle in your chest.
 The pec muscles consist of two heads: the clavicular and sternocostal head.
 The clavicular comprises the upper chest and the sternocostal head makes up the mid to lower chest.

-Because you are lying completely flat, the press does a great job of targeting both heads, making it a great movement to do at the beginning of your workout.
+Because you are lying completely flat, the dumbbell chest press does a great job of working both heads of the muscles, making it a great movement to do at the beginning of your workout.

 Our deltoids also are activated when performing the dumbbell squeeze press, especially the anterior deltoid.
 The deltoids are composed of three heads: the anterior (front), lateral (side) and posterior (rear) heads.

 Secondary Muscle Groups:

-The dumbbell squeeze press secondarily also engages your upper back and abs.
+The dumbbell chest squeeze press secondarily also works your upper back and abs muscles.
 Your abs and upper back should always be engaged to stabilize the body during the exercise motion.

 Dumbbell Squeeze Press Benefits